Set up bookable resources in Dynamics 365 Field Service

 Select a Territory from the lookup then Save & Close.

-If Resource Scheduling Optimization (RSO) is enabled in your organization, a new tab will appear on the bookable resource form.
-To allow RSO to automatically schedule requirements to the resource, go to the new tab and set Optimize Schedule to Yes.
+If resource scheduling optimization is enabled in your organization, a new tab will appear on the bookable resource form.
+To allow resource scheduling optimization to automatically schedule requirements to the resource, go to the new tab and set Optimize Schedule to Yes.

-Setting to yes does not mean requirements will automatically be scheduled to this bookable resource; instead it means that after RSO is set up and with the appropriate scope to include this bookable resource, it would then be eligible for automatic schedules.
+Setting to yes does not mean requirements will automatically be scheduled to this bookable resource; instead it means that after resource scheduling optimization is set up and with the appropriate scope to include this bookable resource, it would then be eligible for automatic schedules.

 Resource type and the start and end location of resource address work together to define a resource's location.